 Kids love this interactive exhibit where they can pet and feed the Stingrays.

-Some of the sea creatures they can see here are Atlantic Guitarfish, Atlantic Stingray, Bluntnose Stingray, Cownose Stingray, Southern Stingray, etc.
+Some sea creatures they can see here are Atlantic Guitarfish, Atlantic Stingrays, Bluntnose Stingray, Cownose Stingray, Southern Stingray, etc.

-Wild Florida is 2.5 acres of natural wetlands consisting of native animals and plants.
+Wild Florida is 2.5 acres of natural wetlands of native animals and plants.

 Visitors see Alligators, Black Bears, Bobcats, White-tailed Deer, Whooping Cranes, Bald Eagles, Pudu, etc.

-Wild Florida also has a Reptile House with 25 different species of reptiles and amphibians.
+Wild Florida also has a Reptile House with 25 species of reptiles and amphibians.